 The claims continue.

-Jason Coppel QC represents the Camelot claimants.
+Jason Coppel KC represents the Camelot claimants.
 Joseph Barrett represents Allwyn, the Interested Party.
 Jen Coyne represents the IGT claimants.

 Please find the jugdment here.